Expression Matters

 “Before a child talks, they sing.
 Before they write, they draw.
 As soon as they stand, they dance.
 Art is fundamental to human expression.” — Phylicia Rashad

-The Artis the Artist foundation is celebrating 10 years of empowering college bound artists to continue their passion for the arts through higher education, elevated techniques, and personal development.
+The Artis the Artist Foundation is celebrating 14 years of empowering college bound artists to continue their passion for the arts through higher education, elevated techniques, and personal development.

 Upcoming events & Announcements